PinkCasinoPinkCasino

 Bingo Calls

-Playing a 75-ball or 90-ball bingo game will not influence the phrases used to call out numbers.
-The repertoire of rhymes is consistent, although slight variations are encountered, most players will be able to keep up by mastering the basic nicknames.
-Here’s a full breakdown of each bingo call you should know:
+If you're playing a 75-ball or 90-ball bingo game all the bingo call nicknames are the same.
+The repertoire of rhymes is consistent, although slight variations are encountered due to pop culture, most players will be able to keep up by mastering the basic nicknames.
+Here’s a complete list of each bingo call you should know:

 • 1 – Kelly’s eye